Last Updated on

 - Who’s who?
 Make a list of celebrity moms on one side and their baby’s names on the other.
 Guests have to match up which baby goes with which mom.

 - For co-ed baby showers, you could even do the beer bottle chug.
 Who can drink beer out of their baby bottle the fastest?

 - Gift Bingo– Take a blank bingo sheet and have guests write in which gifts they think the mom-to-be will open.
-As soon as someone gets 5 in a row there is a winner!
+Then, as soon as someone gets 5 in a row there is a winner!